 Fusion surgery generally yields very good results, with a correction rate of between 60% to 100%, depending on curve flexibility and location.
 Spinal fusion does result in some loss in range of motion, however.
 The extent of that loss varies depending on the section of spine corrected and the number of vertebrae that are fused.

-Get more detailed information about scoliosis by reading the articles below, or find the best scoliosis doctor or surgeon for you or your child based on location, insurance and condition by selecting Treating Physicians.
+Get more detailed information about scoliosis by reading the articles below, or find the best scoliosis doctor or surgeon for you or your child based on location, insurance and condition.

 Get detailed information on the various types of scoliosis and how they affect people of different ages.